simolus3/drift/docs/docs/Dart API/tables.md

 {{ load_snippet('(full)','lib/snippets/dart_api/old_name.dart.excerpt.json') }}

-Would be generated as `CREATE TABLE enabled_categories (parent_category INTEGER NOT NULL)`.
+Would be generated as `#!sql CREATE TABLE enabled_categories (parent_category INTEGER NOT NULL)`.

 To override the table name, simply override the `tableName` getter.
 An explicit name for columns can be provided with the `named` method:

 {{ load_snippet('names','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-The updated class would be generated as `CREATE TABLE categories (parent INTEGER NOT NULL)`.
+The updated class would be generated as `#!sql CREATE TABLE categories (parent INTEGER NOT NULL)`.

 ## Indexes

 [SQL Indexes](https://sqlite.org/lang_createindex.html) are like book indexes: they help find information quickly.
 Without them, you'd have to scan the whole database for each search, which is slow.
 Indexes make searches much faster, but slightly slow down adding new data.

+!!! tip "When to use indexes"

+    Any column that is filtered or sorted on frequently should have an index.
+    Fields likes `age`, `name`, `email`, `created_at`, `updated_at`, etc. are good candidates for indexing.

 Use the `@TableIndex` annotation to define an index on a table.
 Each index needs to have its own unique name.
 Typically, the name of the table is part of the